umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index-v9.md

 ### Amount

 Use this setting to enforce a minimum and/or maximum amount of selected Media Items.
-Note that it is not possible to set a maximum when the "Pick multiple items" feature is disabled.
+It is not possible to set a maximum when the "Pick multiple items" feature is disabled.

 ### Start node